-The company's accounting policies and disclosures require the measurement of fair values for financial instruments, When measuring the fair value of a financial asset or a financial liability, fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follow
+The company's accounting policies and disclosures require the measurement of fair values for financial instruments.
+When measuring the fair value of a financial asset or a financial liability, fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows.

-Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.

+Level 2: imputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

-Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs)
+Level 3: imputs for the asset or liability that are not based on observable market data (unobservable imputs).

-The company recognises transfers due to change between levels of the fair value hierarchy at the end of the reporting period a) Recognition and measurement
+The company recognises transfers due to change between levels of the fair value hierarchy at the end of the reporting period.